How to get top quality translations for less with “CATs”

 What’s the difference between machine translation and computer-assisted translation?

 It’s important to establish that there is a massive difference between the CAT tools discussed here and machine translation.
-Machine translation, or MT, is simply a translation conducted entirely by computers using databases, dictionaries, or corpuses.
+Machine translation, or MT, is simply a translation conducted entirely by computers using databases, dictionaries, or corpora.
 In its most basic form, machine translation creates a ‘translation’ of the text you enter using word-by-word substitution.
 Algorithms are being developed to allow for other linguistic differences, such as syntax conventions, and many machine translators now use statistical techniques and corpus analysis to inform the output.
 However, in almost all situations, machine translation is so vastly inferior to human translation as to be worthless for all practical purposes.
 For a start, machines struggle to disambiguate word sense, that is, to choose between two meanings of a word.
-Computers cannot understand non-standard speech, vernaculars and colloquialisms, they have no feeling for connotation and tone, and they are useless at idiomatic language.
+Computers cannot understand non-standard speech, vernacular, and colloquialisms, they have no feeling for connotation and tone, and they are useless at idiomatic language.

 Even a quick experiment with translating a text into a foreign language and back using a machine translator is usually enough to convince doubters that this method is still woefully subpar.
 There has been some success using machine translation for extremely limited, formulaic linguistic scenarios such as weather reports, but for the vast majority of clients, machine translation is a false economy and in many cases leads to texts being mangled beyond all recognition.